Donald Trump is indicted in Georgia for seeking to overturn the 2020 election

 Trump is the first former U.S. president to be charged with a crime.

-He has denounced the various investigations into his conduct as politically motivated "witch hunts" and attacked the Democratic district attorney in Atlanta long before the charges were filed.
+He has denounced the various investigations into his conduct as politically motivated "witch hunts" and attacked Willis, the Democratic district attorney in Atlanta, long before the charges were filed.

+In a statement, the Trump campaign called Willis "a rabid partisan who is campaigning and fundraising on a platform of prosecuting President Trump through these bogus indictments."

 A RICO indictment in Georgia

-The lengthy indictment in Fulton County features 41 charges, from forgery to filing false documents to impersonating a public officer.
+The lengthy indictment in Fulton County features 41 charges, from forgery to filing false documents to conspiracy to commit election fraud.

 Willis previewed the politically explosive nature of the indictments earlier this year in a letter to law enforcement, as she asked for heightened security around the courthouse ahead of her decisions, citing a probable "significant public reaction."